W35T1Y/W35T1Y/README.md

 - 👋 Hi, I’m @W35T1Y
-- 👀 I’m interested in Minecraft Coding
+- 👀 I’m interested in Minecraft Coding and catching back up on new HTML
-- 🌱 I’m currently learning Texture Packs
+- 🌱 I’m currently learning Texture Packs, Python, Java, C++
 - 💞️ I’m looking to collaborate on Life
 - 📫 How to reach me @